andrewwoan/codrops-fan-museum/README.md

 ![Page screenshot](public/media/og-image.webp?raw=true "Page screenshot")

+# Updates & Corrections

+If you see something wrong in the article please let me know!!
+I'll post a list of corrections for the code and article here~ Thank you in advance!

 # 🥰🥰 Inspo & Credits!!! 🥰🥰

 Of course huge shoutout to the whole community for making things possible!!
 Three.js and Blender are so so amazing!!!
 Here are a list of the original creators for some of the things I used in this project: